Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates

-It evaluates whether the current retrieval stack can defend source trust, data boundaries, leakage controls, takedown discipline, and investigation traceability.
+This assessment evaluates whether the current retrieval stack can defend source trust, data boundaries, leakage controls, takedown discipline, and investigation traceability.

 What a tighter-boundaries result does not mean